-Tongue cancer is the malignant transformation of the cells that make up the tongue.
+Tongue cancer is a type of oral cancer characterized by a malignant transformation of the cells that make up the tongue.
 The tongue is the organ that allows us to speak, to chew, to taste and swallow.
 These are essential functions in everyday life.
 This organ is divided into two parts: one is the mobile tongue and the other, called the base of the tongue, is in the back of the throat.
 Thus there are two types of tongue cancer: those that are on the mobile part, highly visible and easy to detect, and those that are at the base of the tongue.
 The former accounts for 85% of the cases (the vast majority being men).
 As for cancers of the base of the tongue, they are diagnosed in most cases at an advanced stage.

 What are the risk factors